-- Integrate effective written and oral communication into daily business practices. - Use critical thinking, problem solving, and various research methods to support decisions. - Judge the value of a process or product through critical reading, discussion, and analysis. - Correlate business practices and decisions that are reflections of societal beliefs, attitudes, and market trends. - Generate results by utilizing science or mathematical skills and apply those results to problem solving. - Expand their knowledge base, understanding, and appreciation for varied social, cultural, ethical, and aesthetic values. - Demonstrate competence and confidence in chosen career field.
+- Integrate effective written and oral communication into daily business practices. - Use critical thinking, problem solving, and various research methods to support decisions. - Judge the value of a process or product through critical reading, discussion, and analysis. - Correlate business practices and decisions that are reflections of societal beliefs, attitudes, and market trends. - Generate results by utilizing science or mathematical skills and apply those results to problem solving. - Expand their knowledge base, understanding, and appreciation for varied social, cultural, ethical, aesthetic, and leadership values. - Demonstrate competence and confidence in chosen career field and/or ability to further one's own education.